yuyatinnefeld/prometheus/PCA/exam-mock.md

 3. What is the meaning of "alert symptoms" and "alert causes" in the context of monitoring systems?
 4. Which aspect, symptoms or causes, is more visible to customers in the context of an issue?
 5. What is the good naming convention for the recoring rules?
-6. What is Acknowledge-based throttling and Time-based throttling?
+6. What is the acknowledge-based throttling and Waht is the time-based throttling?
 7. What are the 3 statuses of a Prometheus alert?
 8. How can I use a PromQL query to retrieve the currently active alerts in Alertmanager?
 9. What is the recording rules in Prometheus?